conda-forge/conda-forge.github.io/blog/2026-09-24-system-sysroot.md

 tags: [infrastructure]
 ---

-# Using conda-forge compilers with your system's sysroot
+# Using conda-forge compilers with your system headers and libraries

 conda-forge's Linux compilers have always shipped with their own copy of glibc and the Linux kernel headers, known as the sysroot.
 With